-I have compiled a list of what I consider craft essentials for any craft cupboard, or a craft room if you are lucky enough to have one.
+I have compiled a list of craft essentials and basics for any craft cupboard or craft room if you are lucky enough to have one.

-With the right crafting tools and a few essential materials, there are so many wonderful things you can make by repurposing and upcycling the stuff around you.
-Like these cardboard Christmas craft ideas.
+With the right crafting tools and a few essential materials, you can make many beautiful things by repurposing and upcycling the stuff around you.
+Just check out these crafts from garbage and these cardboard craft ideas.

-To help keep down costs and save on waste, my friends and I often pool and share our more expensive crafting tools.
-Such as electric staple guns and sanders, which are handy crafting tools, but are used infrequently.
+To help keep down costs and save on waste, my friends and I often pool and share our more expensive crafting tools, such as electric staple guns and sanders, which are handy but used infrequently.
 It makes more sense to share them.

 1. Craft Essentials – Adhesives

-Most of my crafts involve adhesive of some kind, from glues to tape.
+Most of my crafts involve adhesive, from glue to tape.
 To stick materials such as paper, fabric, ceramics and wood.
 These are the ones I would recommend in any craft cupboard.

-- A hot glue gun – Being a professional crafter the one I personally use is a cordless Ryobi glue gun.
+- A hot glue gun – I use a cordless Ryobi glue gun as a professional crafter.
 However, cheaper corded glue guns work just as well.

-- Mod Podge – I buy large tubs as I use this with so many crafts from decoupage, to paper mache.
-Mod Podge can also be bought in so many different formulas from Matte to gloss, dishwasher proof to outdoor.
+- Mod Podge – I buy large tubs as I use this with many crafts, from decoupage to paper mache.
+Mod Podge can also be purchased in many different formulas from Matte to gloss, dishwasher-proof to outdoor.

-- Superglue – This is great for when a stronger adhesive is needed such as when fixing ceramics together, like with these tile planters.
-I personally like the Gorilla brush & nozzle super glue as it is very easy to apply.
+- Superglue is excellent when a stronger adhesive is needed, like with these tile planters, such as when fixing ceramics together.
+I like the Gorilla brush & nozzle super glue as it is easy to apply.

-- Double sided sticky tape and tabs, this is particular useful with paper crafts and for mounting objects.
+- Double-sided sticky tape and tabs are useful for paper crafts and mounting objects.

-- Masking tape – not only as an adhesive tape but also to be used to protect areas when painting.
+- Masking tape – not only as an adhesive tape but also to protect areas when painting.

 2. Cutting Tools

-As well as sticking things together with crafting you also often need to cut things apart.
+As well as sticking things together with crafting, you often need to cut things apart.

-- Scisssors – You can never have too many pairs of scissors, I have paper cutting scissors, fabric scissors and strong scissors that can cut through plastic bottles and tin cans.
-Don’t let anyone use your fabric scissors for cuting anything other than material, especially paper as they blunt them.
+- Scissors – You can never have too many pairs of scissors; I have paper-cutting scissors, fabric scissors and strong scissors that can cut through plastic bottles and tin cans.
+Don’t let anyone use your fabric scissors for cutting anything other than material, especially paper, as they blunt them.